Holly Pond, Alabama

-Holly Pond is a town in Cullman County, Alabama, United States with a population of 798 as of the 2010 census.
+Holly Pond is a town in Cullman County, Alabama, United States.
+As of the 2020 census, Holly Pond had a population of 851.
 The town was incorporated in 1906.

 History

 Holly Pond was first settled in the 1840s, and gets its name from two natural ponds that were surrounded by holly trees.
 The community expanded in the 1850s in anticipation of railroad construction, and by 1888 a post office had been established.

 Geography

-Holly Pond is located in eastern Cullman County at (34.174657, -86.617004).
+Holly Pond is located in eastern Cullman County.
 The town is concentrated around the intersection of U.S. Route 278 and State Route 91.
 The elevation at the center of town is approximately 870 ft above sea level.

 According to the U.S. Census Bureau, the town has a total area of 11.5 km2, of which 0.05 sqkm, or 0.45%, is water.